icyflame/blog/_posts/2019-04-06-oh-my-zsh-to-prezto.md

 indistinguishable from the red UTF8 "x" mark.
 One of the main reasons I chose `ys` was because it has only ASCII characters.
 That ensures that it looks good
 everywhere: Ubuntu, Mac OS, even Windows would have worked fine (if I had ever tried to make it work there).
-There was no `ys` clone for prezto (which was quite surprising actually; I was confident I would be able to get away copying some text around without having to understand how prompts are written.
-Hard luck there!)
+There was no `ys` clone for prezto, which was quite surprising; I was confident I would be able to get away copying some text around without having to understand how prompts are written.
+Hard luck there!

 So, I started writing this prompt.
 I copied `ys`'s [code][7] over to a file which I thought would make it work.
 It was actually surprisingly close to what I